OlivierOribes/Neorv32_SEE/README.md

 ./uart_upload.sh
 ```

-This workflow is useful for testing custom software independently from the default NEORV32 software examples.
+<p>This workflow is useful for testing custom software separately from the default NEORV32 software examples.</p>

 ---

 ## 10. Adding SEE Mitigation Modules